-The School of Social Work: A History of Collaboration
+The School of Social Work History

 From the 1930’s until 1969, the Sociology Departments of the Colleges of St. Catherine and St. Thomas maintained courses in Sociology with an emphasis in Social Work.
 In the fall of 1969, a Social Work major was established for the first time in the Sociology Department at the College of St. Catherine.
 In the spring of 1974, a combined major in Social Work was established at the Colleges of St. Catherine and St. Thomas.
 Social Work changed from a major at the College of St. Catherine, and from an emphasis at the College of St. Thomas, to a joint department of the Colleges of St. Catherine and St. Thomas in the fall of 1976.